How To Apply Machine Learning To Demand Forecasting

 Download pdf

-Fluctuations in demand, especially for perishable products, is often a major budget leak, because it is difficult to predict demand accurately, timely, and regularly.
-Some retailers report up to 40% stock unsold, resulting in high values of forecasting accuracy errors.
+Fluctuations in demand, especially for perishable products, are often a major budget leak because it is difficult to predict demand accurately, timely, and regularly.
+Some retailers report up to 40% of stock unsold, resulting in significant barriers to forecasting accuracy errors.

-• How often inventory needs to be replenished?
+• How often does inventory need to be replenished?

 • What are the required stock levels for each SKU?